dotheygandalf/portfolio/about.md

 A cross functional front end engineer passionate about user experiences, clean code and clear processes.
 I am an advocate for understanding complexity in order to deliver exceptional user experiences.

-Currently a Senior Software Engineer working on managed delivery at Netflix.
+Currently a Senior Software Engineer working on Spinnaker & Managed Delivery at Netflix.

 ## Contact